JSchmie/ScrAIbe/README.md

 Some example of important functionalities are:

 -  `--task`: Task to be performed, either transcription, diarization or translation into English.
 Default is transcription.
-- `--hf-token`: To download the models, a Hugging Face token must be generated.
-Check [Hugging Face](https://huggingface.co/docs/hub/security-tokens) for further information on how to do that.
+- `--hf-token`: To download the models, a [Hugging Face token](https://huggingface.co/docs/hub/security-tokens) must be generated.
+Check [Hugging Face](https://huggingface.co/docs/hub/models) for further information on how to access the models.
 - `--server-name`: Name of the Web Server.
-If empty 127.0.0.1 or 0.0.0.0 will be used
+If empty 127.0.0.1 or 0.0.0.0 will be used.
+-  `--port`: To run the Gradio app.
+The default is 7860.

 - `--whisper-model-name`: Name of the [whisper](https://github.com/openai/whisper) model to be used.
 Default is `medium`.